jrufus09/ToDo_Dungeon/DevLog/devlog.md

 ### 7-May-2025
 - major rework to enemyhandler's directory of what enemies are where. used to hold Enemy class, now holds gameobject
+- enemies now can take damage and die